 - The majority of all grains served are 100% whole grain or whole grain-rich (which means at least 50% of the ingredients are whole grain).

 - Schools avoid serving foods with trans fat and products containing partially hydrogenated oils.

 - Food items containing artificial food coloring and added sugar content are limited.

 - At least one vegetarian entrée is served per week.

-Balanced Menus has now officially launched in all Primrose schools across the country and the response has been overwhelming.
+Balanced Menus are in all Primrose schools across the country.
 Primrose halls are filled with the aroma of freshly baked zucchini bread and happy children who are now more interested in their food and the ingredients used in each dish.
 Parents are shocked to see their child eating hummus and trying other new foods.

 You can benefit from Primrose’s menu and focus on health and nutrition regardless of whether your child goes to a Primrose school.
-Check out these Snacktivities for healthy snack ideas that you can make with your child.
-They’re a great way to engage your little one in healthy eating while enjoying quality time together in the kitchen!
+Check out these Snacktivities for balanced snack ideas that you can make with your child.
+They’re a great way to engage your little one in balanced eating while enjoying quality time together in the kitchen!

 Inspire a lifelong love of learning.
 Contact your local Primrose to schedule a tour.Find A School